pycassa/pycassa/doc/development.rst

     ls thrift/gen-py/cassandra/*.py

-These should be copied into a new sub-package under `pycassa/cassandra` like `c11`.
-There's a couple more places that need to be updated in `setup.py`, `pycassa/connection.py`, `cassandra/constants.py` and `cassandra/ttypes.py`.
-Don't forget to review the documentation either.
+These should replace the python files in `pycassa/cassandra`, allowing you to use the latest Thrift methods and object definitions, such as CfDef (which controls what attributes you may set when creating or updating a column family).
+Don't forget to review the documentation.

 Make sure you run the tests, especially if adjusting the default protocol version or introducing backwards incompatible API changes.